vladskvortsov/mind-project1-2-pipeline/README.md

 > Resource Costs: Ensure you understand AWS pricing to manage project costs effectively.
 > Security: Use least privilege access for AWS credentials. `Don't paste AWS credentials anywhere excluding GitHub Secrets`
 > Debugging: You can monitor the infrastructure deploying in GitHub Actions logs, and findout errors if present.
-> Documentation: Don't foget to update the repository’s README.md to reflect current workflows and configurations.
+> Documentation: Don't foget to update the repository's `README.md` to reflect current workflows and configurations.